Skip to main content

 Substitution to Find Unknown Values

-Once the constant of variation is known, substitution involves replacing the variable x with a given value to calculate the corresponding y.
-This method helps solve for unknowns in direct variation problems.
+Once the constant k is known, substitution involves replacing x with a given value in the equation y = kx to find the corresponding y.
+This method helps solve for unknown variables in direct variation problems.

 Recommended video: